 How to Tell If Your Kids Are in Distress

-Helping your child through a divorce is one of the toughest tasks a parent will undertake.
-Not only must you deal with your own raw emotions, but you must also keep any feelings of negativity, anger or blame toward your spouse to yourself.
-You must be calm, cool and collected for your kids, providing reassurance and bringing stability back into their lives, at a time when you are hurting the most.
+Helping your child through a divorce may be one of the most challenging tasks you ever undertake as a parent.
+Not only must you deal with your own emotions, but you must also try to keep feelings of negativity, anger, or blame toward your spouse to yourself.
+Providing reassurance and stability to your children, at a time when you are hurting the most, is a tall order.

-It’s a tall order but take heart: many other parents have been in your shoes and navigated this process successfully.
-The American Academy of Pediatrics has suggestions about the type of messages you should communicate to your children about divorce based on their stage of development and how to address unspoken questions they may have.
+The good news is that many parents have been in your shoes and navigated this process successfully.
+The American Academy of Pediatrics has suggestions about the types of messages you should communicate to your children based on their stage of development and how to address unspoken questions they may have about divorce.

 But what if, despite all your best efforts, your children are not adjusting to the change?
 How will you know?
-Depending on the age of your children, distress from divorce may present itself in different ways.
+Depending on the age of your children, distress from divorce may present itself through different signs and symptoms.

-Anxiety takes many forms, but what you are looking for is a change in how much your child worries about or fears certain things.
-Are they becoming increasingly worried about homework, tests or making mistakes?
-Have they started worrying about riding the school bus or making friends?
+Anxiety.
+Though anxiety takes many forms, you are looking for a change in how much your child worries about or fears certain things.
+Are they becoming increasingly stressed about homework, tests, or making mistakes?
+Has your child started worrying about riding the school bus or making friends?
 Are they scared to leave your side?
 Are they obsessively worried about the weather or the future?
-Any of these could be a sign your child is suffering from anxiety.
+Any of these could be signs that your child is suffering from anxiety.

-Anxiety can also express itself by making your child physically sick.
-Excessive worrying can result in feeling shaky, jittery or short of breath.
-Your child may suffer from frequent stomach aches or headaches.
+Illness.
+Anxiety can also present itself by making your child physically sick.
+Excessive stress and worrying can result in feeling shaky, jittery, or short of breath.
+Your child may suffer from frequent stomach aches or headaches as well.

+Nightmares.
 A child may start having frequent bad dreams.
-Nightmares can be a part of a child’s reaction to a trauma.
+Nightmares can be part of a child’s reaction to stress, anxiety, or trauma.

-Bedwetting or other regressive behavior, such as baby talk, wanting a bottle again, or trouble sleeping through the night are all indications your child is emotionally struggling.
+Bedwetting.
+Regressive behaviors such as bedwetting, baby talk, wanting a bottle again, or trouble sleeping through the night are all indications that your child is struggling emotionally.

-Anger and sadness are natural emotional reactions to a divorce, but if they go on for an extended period, it’s important to get help for your child.
-Some kids may become belligerent to the point that they are disruptive in school and disrespectful to adults and peers.
-Some kids may show signs of depression, feeling extremely sad and lonely, withdrawing from activities they used to love, having an extreme lack of energy or exhibiting other changes in sleep, appetite or self-esteem.
+Anger or Depression.
+Anger and sadness are natural emotional reactions to divorce, but if they go on for an extended period, it’s important to get help for your child.
+Some kids may become belligerent to the point that they are disruptive in school or disrespectful to adults and peers.
+Other children may show signs of depression such as feeling extremely sad and lonely, withdrawing from activities they used to love, having an extreme lack of energy, or exhibiting other changes in sleep, appetite, or self-esteem.

-Impulsive behavior, such as violent outbursts or exorbitant purchases may occur.
-Risky behavior, such as experimenting with drugs or alcohol, engaging in sexual activity or even taking part in extreme or dangerous activities, needs to be addressed right away.
+Behavior Changes.
+Impulsive behaviors like violent outbursts or exorbitant purchases may occur.
+Risky behaviors such as experimenting with drugs or alcohol, engaging in sexual activity, or even taking part in extreme or dangerous activities, needs to be addressed right away.

-Suicidal thoughts by a child are every parent’s worst nightmare, but the reality is that suicide is the second-leading cause of death among people ages 10 to 34.
-If your child exhibits feelings of worthlessness, hopelessness or social withdrawal, they could be considering suicide.
-Your child may show a sudden preoccupation with death, watching different types of shows on television or visiting various websites.
-Some kids may directly express a feeling of wishing they were no longer here, that it could all be over with or that they feel dead inside.
-Some kids may inflict other forms of self-harm, such as cutting themselves, burning themselves, picking at their skin or wounds, or hitting themselves.
+Self-Harm.
+It’s every parent’s worst nightmare for their child to have suicidal thoughts, but the reality is that suicide is the second-leading cause of death among 10 to 34 year old’s.
+If your child exhibits feelings of worthlessness, hopelessness, or social withdrawal, they could be considering suicide.
+Other signs to look out for include a sudden preoccupation with death, direct expression of feelings like wishing they were no longer here, or inflicting self-harm such as cutting, burning, or hitting themselves.

-It’s important to pay extra attention to your children during and after a divorce by spending one-on-one time with them, taking an interest in their activities and friends, and talking to their teachers or coaches regularly.
-You know your child best.
-Trust your instincts.
-If you feel like your child is struggling, don’t wait to get him or her help.
-Seeking the help of a qualified therapist may be one of the most important decisions you ever make for your child’s long-term health and happiness.
+It’s important to pay extra attention to your children during and after a divorce by spending one-on-one time with them, taking an interest in their activities and friends, and regularly talking to their teachers, coaches, or other mentors.
+If you feel like your child is struggling, don’t wait to get help.
+Seeking assistance from a qualified therapist may be one of the most important decisions you ever make for your child’s long-term health and happiness.